21brewswi2/Resume/README.md

 ## Purpose
-This guide will walk you through the basics of markdown, and how to leverage those skills to create
-a simple static site using Pelican and github pages.
+This guide will walk you through the basic steps to create and deploy a static site using tools like Pelican, GitHub Pages, and GitHub desktop.

 ## Prerequisites
 To effectively follow this instruction set, it is required that the user has a basic understanding of how to use the command line.